 Aquifer Recharge at Flatford Swamp

 This project will investigate the recharging of excess surface water, treated to primary drinking water standards, into the Upper Floridan aquifer more than 1,000 feet below the land’s surface.
-The recharged water will help improve groundwater levels and reduce the rate of saltwater intrusion from the Gulf of Mexico in the SWUCA’s Most Impacted Area.
+The recharged water has the potential to help improve groundwater levels and reduce the rate of saltwater intrusion from the Gulf of Mexico in the SWUCA’s Most Impacted Area.

 SWUCA Recovery and Natural System Improvement

-In 2017, the District conducted a feasibility study at Flatford Swamp in Manatee County that evaluated an aquifer recharge project using up to two million gallons per day (mgd) of excess surface water draining into Flatford Swamp.
+In 2017, the District conducted a feasibility study at Flatford Swamp in Manatee County that evaluated an aquifer recharge project using excess surface water draining into Flatford Swamp.

-The fully operational Flatford Swamp project (future build-out of 3 to 4 wells) may help recover groundwater levels by recharging up to 10 mgd in the Most Impacted Area of the SWUCA and could reduce the rate of saltwater intrusion.
-Another benefit of removing excess water from the swamp is that it has the potential to help trend the swamp back toward its historic, natural hydrologic period and vegetation patterns.
+The Flatford Swamp project may help recover groundwater levels by recharging up to 2 mgd in the Most Impacted Area of the SWUCA and could reduce the rate of saltwater intrusion.

-Staff plans to implement a step-by-step analysis conducting additional data collection, monitoring, and integrated modeling to ensure the project concept is thoroughly evaluated.
+Staff has implemented a step-by-step analysis conducting additional data collection, monitoring, and integrated modeling to ensure the project concept is thoroughly evaluated.

 Project Details